 Because of the serious consequences of MAP Server compromise, MAP Servers SHOULD be especially well hardened against attack and minimized to reduce their attack surface.
-They SHOULD include a Trusted Platform Module (TPM) and go through a regular TNC handshake to verify the integrity of the MAP Server.
+They SHOULD go through a regular TNC handshake to verify the integrity of the MAP Server, and SHOULD utilize a Trusted Platform Module (TPM) for identity and/or integrity measurements of the MAP Client within a TNC handshake.
 They should be well managed to minimize vulnerabilities in the underlying platform and in systems upon which the MAP Server depends.
 Network security measures such as firewalls or intrusion detection systems may be used to monitor and limit traffic to and from the MAP Server.
 Personnel with administrative access should be carefully screened and monitored to detect problems as soon as possible.
-Administrators should not use passwordbased authentication but should instead use non-reusable credentials and multi-factor authentication (where available).
+Administrators should not use password-based authentication but should instead use non-reusable credentials and multi-factor authentication (where available).
 Physical security measures SHOULD be employed to prevent physical attacks on MAP Servers.